AndrLind-IT/Active-Directory-Home-Lab/Environment Setup.md

 ![Users and Computers](./docs/users.png)

 ## Computer
 In the Windows 10 virtual machine, the network should be automatically configured on first boot if DHCP is set up correctly.
-The DHCP lease should also be visible in the DHCP management console.
+The IP-address lease should also be visible in the DHCP management console on DC1.
 ![DHCP Microsoft Management Console](./docs/address_lease.png)

-We should also be able to 'ping' DC1 from CL1 using it's domain name.
+Additonally, we should also be able to 'ping' DC1 from CL1 using it's domain name if the DC1 DNS server is working correctly.
 ![DNS working](./docs/dc1_ping.png)

 If these things don't work, verify that the network settings are correct.